 ABC launched eight new scripted series during the regular portion of the 2016-17 season.
 They cancelled five of them and renewed three.
 How will the alphabet network TV shows perform during the 2017-18 season?
 Stay tuned!

-ABC shows (so far): 20/20, America’s Funniest Home Videos, American Housewife, Black-ish, Dancing with the Stars, Designated Survivor, Fresh off the Boat, The Goldbergs, The Good Doctor, Grey’s Anatomy, How to Get Away with Murder, Kevin (Probably) Saves the World, Marvel’s Inhumans, The Mayor, The Middle, Modern Family, Once Upon a Time, Scandal, Shark Tank, Speechless, Ten Days in the Valley, and The Toy Box.
+ABC shows (so far): 20/20, America’s Funniest Home Videos, American Housewife, Black-ish, Dancing with the Stars, Designated Survivor, Fresh off the Boat, The Goldbergs, The Good Doctor, The Great American Baking Show, The Great Christmas Light Fight, Grey’s Anatomy, How to Get Away with Murder, Kevin (Probably) Saves the World, Marvel’s Inhumans, The Mayor, The Middle, Modern Family, Once Upon a Time, Scandal, Shark Tank, Speechless, Ten Days in the Valley, and The Toy Box.

 There’s lots of data that network execs looks at when deciding whether to renew or cancel a TV series but ratings are the major ingredient.
 These charts will be updated daily, as new ratings data becomes available.

 These figures are updated automatically as new ratings are released.
 The averages are based on the final national numbers (live plus same day viewing), unless marked with an asterisk (*).
 For technical reasons, I have to resort them manually so feel free to let me know if I missed something.